Vaccine Access at SHCS

 How to Make a Vaccine Appointment

-Please call the appointment desk at 530-752-2349 to schedule an MPOX (Jynneos) vaccination appointment.
+Please call the appointment desk at 530-752-2349 to schedule an mpox (Jynneos) vaccination appointment with a nurse.

-MPOX is a previously rare disease identified in 1958 that is caused by infection with the monkeypox virus, which is related to the smallpox virus.
-While generally less severe and much less contagious than smallpox, MPOX can be a serious illness.
-It spreads from infected humans, animals, and materials contaminated with the virus but primarily through close, personal, often skin-to-skin contact with people who have MPOX symptoms, such as rash and sores.
-It is not currently clear if MPOX is transmitted from someone with MPOX who does not have symptoms.
+Mpox is a rare disease identified in 1958 that is caused by infection with the monkeypox virus, which is related to the smallpox virus.
+While generally less severe and much less contagious than smallpox, mpox can be a serious illness.
+It spreads from infected humans, animals, and materials contaminated with the virus but primarily through close, personal, often skin-to-skin contact with people who have mpox symptoms, such as rash and sores.
+There is a growing body of scientific evidence that shows some people can spread mpox virus one to four days before their symptoms appear.
+However, at this time there is no evidence that people who never develop symptoms have spread mpox virus to someone else.

-Anyone can get MPOX after having close physical contact with someone who has the infection, especially contact with infected lesions (sores), bodily fluids, or other contaminated surfaces.
+Anyone can get mpox after having close physical contact with someone who has the infection, especially contact with infected lesions (sores) and bodily fluids.

-MPOX can spread through touching materials used by a person with MPOX that haven’t been cleaned, such as clothing and bedding.
+Mpox can potentially spread through touching materials used by a person with mpox that haven’t been cleaned, such as heavily contaminated clothing and bedding.

 It can also spread by respiratory secretions (talking, coughing, sneezing, breathing) during prolonged, close, face-to-face contact.